 - Lightly cover the bulbs with soil and water well.

-- Move the container to a cool, dark spot where the temperature remains steadily around 40-45 F. for 12-15 weeks.
-If you want to make it really easy on yourself bury the container and lift it in early spring.
+- Move the container to a cool, dark spot where the temperature remains steadily around 40 to 45 F for 12 to 15 weeks.
+If you want to make it really easy on yourself, bury the container and lift it in early spring.

 - Water whenever the soil feels dry.

-- After the chilling period, move the container to a sunny, but cool (55-65 F.) spot and continue watering.
+- After the chilling period, move the container to a sunny, but cool (55 to 65 F) spot and continue watering.

-- When leaves emerge, the container can be moved into indirect sun, but still keep it cool.
+- When leaves emerge, the container can be moved into indirect sunlight, but keep it cool.
 Warm temperatures will diminish flowering.

 - Continue watering whenever the soil feels dry.

 - You can leave your daffodil bulbs in the pot after flowering.
 Move the container to a shady spot and continue watering it once or twice a week.

 - Top dress with a handful of fertilizer or bone meal.

 - When the leaves die off, place the pot on its side and let it dry out.
 Then start all over again.